 With the increase of drones being used to capture live event footage and for security, event organizers must discuss drone safety at the onset of planning, to ensure drone security measures are implemented.
-Event personnel must plan for rogue or malicious use of drones when they consider how to protect their security operations, attendees, spectators and athletes.
+Whether for sporting events, political events, or other large gatherings of people, event personnel must plan for rogue or malicious use of drones when they consider how to protect their attendees, spectators, and athletes.